Learning the meanings of function words from grounded language using a visual question answering model: Evaluating function word knowledge using semantic probes

 We were interested in determining the prevalence of inclusive versus exclusive interpretations of the word \textit{or} by models.
 For this reason, we used the following answer scheme for the OR probe.
 Questions which were paired with images that contained at least one $X$ that was $\alpha$ but not $\beta$ -- $(\alpha \land \neg \beta)$ --, or not $\alpha$ but $\beta$ -- $(\neg \alpha \land \beta)$ --, expected the correct answer `yes'.
 Questions which were paired with images that contained no $X$s or only $X$s that were neither $\alpha$ nor $\beta$ -- $(\neg \alpha \land \neg \beta)$ -- had `no' as there answer.
 As for question-image pairs where all $X$s were both $\alpha$ and $\beta$ -- $(\alpha \land \beta)$ -- were ambiguous, expecting a `yes' answer if \textit{or} was interpreted as inclusive, while a `no' answer if on the other hand \textit{or} was interpreted as exclusive.

 \paragraph{BEHIND - IN FRONT OF} probes used as templates `Is the $X$ \textbf{behind} the $Y$?' and `Is the $X$ \textbf{in front of} the $Y$?', where both $X$ and $Y$ are referential expressions.
 These templates presuppose that the images contain exactly one $X$ and one $Y$.
-Again iterating over the same complete set of referent combinations, we identified all the images which satisfied this presupposition.
+Again iterating over the same complete set of referent combinations\footnote{There is an exception for the noun `thing' in the case of BEHIND - IN FRONT OF and MORE - FEWER probe templates which obligatorily requires a modifier, e.g. 'Is the \textit{blue} thing behind the sphere?'
+We must include some modifier like \textit{blue} or the referent cannot be uniquely identified.}, we identified all the images which satisfied this presupposition.
 If there were more than 10, we randomly sampled 10 of them, otherwise we included all available images.
 In the end there were a total of 24,380 image-question pairs for each probe.

 Using the `scene' metadata available for each image, which contains annotations as to the relative position of objects, we determined the correct answer to each question.
 These relative positions were determined using the $(x,y,z)$ center point coordinates of objects.
-Using the difference in $y$ coordinates, we determined if an object was behind or in front of another.
+Using the underlying threshold definitions of \textit{behind} and \textit{in front} from CLEVR, we determined if an object was behind or in front of another by taking the difference between their $y$ coordinates.
 Image-question pairs where $X$ was in fact behind $Y$ received a 'yes' answer for the BEHIND probe and a `no' answer for the IN FRONT OF probe.
 If the opposite was true, the answers were reversed.
 In our analyses, we additionally wanted to track probe questions performance based on the relative distance between $X$ and $Y$.
-For these analyses we kept track of the Euclidean distance between the two referent objects using these same $(x,y,z)$ coordinates.
+For these analyses we kept track of the Euclidean distance between the two referent objects using all three of their $(x,y,z)$ coordinates.

 \paragraph{MORE - FEWER} probes follow the forms `Are there \textbf{more} of the $X$s than the $Y$s?' and `Are there \textbf{fewer} of the $X$s than the $Y$s?'.
 Both these templates presuppose that the images contain at least one $X$ and one $Y$.
 Based on this presupposition we identified all of the compatible images for each question and, again, if more than 10 images were found we randomly sampled 10 of them for a given question.
 In total there were 24,420 image-questions pairs in each of these probes.